duskybomb/duskybomb.github.io/_posts/2022-05-01-undergrad_at_cic.md

     </div>
 </div>
 <div class="caption">
-   The fabulous ground at CIC, where we almost never got to play at.
+   The fabulous ground at CIC, where we almost never got to play.
 </div>

 **Indian education system is broken.** More often than not it rewards students who are good at theoretical studies.